 The STARR Bureau processes overcharge, lease renewal, fair market rent appeal, and improper eviction complaints from tenants.
-The bureau also processes applications pertaining to owner occupancy, demolition or substantial rehabilitation as well as requests for reconsideration of Petitions for Administrative Review (PAR).
+The bureau also processes applications pertaining to owner occupancy, demolition, and substantial rehabilitation as well as requests for reconsideration of Petitions for Administrative Review (PAR).

-OVERCHARGE UNIT - Processes overcharge complaints, lease violation complaints and fair market rent appeals.

-OWNER EVICTION UNIT - Processes substantial rehabilitation applications where the owner alleges that the building was substantially rehabilitated on or after January 1, 1974, as well as applications by owners seeking permission to refuse to renew leases based upon the fact that they plan to demolish the building.

-REQUESTS FOR RECONSIDERATION - The laws and regulations permit the DHCR to reconsider a case on application of either party to a proceeding, or on its own initiative and upon notice to all affected parties where the DHCR finds that such order was the result of fraud, illegality or irregularity in a vital matter.
+- OVERCHARGE UNIT Processes overcharge complaints, lease violation complaints and fair market rent appeals. - OWNER EVICTION UNIT Processes substantial rehabilitation applications where the owner alleges that the building was substantially rehabilitated on or after January 1, 1974, as well as applications by owners seeking permission to refuse to renew leases based upon the fact that they plan to demolish the building. - APPEALS UNIT Tenants and/or owners that are aggrieved by a decision made by a case processing unit Rent Administrator may file an appeal known as a "Petition for Administrative Review" (PAR).
+Such PAR must specify the alleged errors in law and/or fact and list the issues upon which the order should be reviewed. - The scope of review in the PAR proceeding is generally limited to the facts or evidence presented to the Rent Administrator.
+The Appeals Unit will issue a decision in the form of a written order signed by the Deputy Commissioner. - REQUESTS FOR RECONSIDERATION OF PETITION FOR ADMINSTRATIVE REVIEW The laws and regulations permit the DHCR to reconsider a case on application of either party to a proceeding, or on its own initiative and upon notice to all affected parties where the DHCR finds that such order was the result of fraud, illegality, or irregularity in a vital matter.
+All Requests for Reconsideration of Petitions for Administrative Review are decided in the STARR Bureau.
+If the request is granted the file is returned to the issuing Bureau for a review and determination.